JohnWickBK99/seo-admin-app-frontend/README.md

+# SEO Admin App Frontend Template

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This is a **Next.js template** designed to help developers quickly bootstrap a **landing page** and **blog** project with essential features, easy extensibility, and customization.

+## Key Features
+- Clear folder structure for easy inheritance
+- Built-in authentication (login, register)
+- Dashboard for managing blog posts
+- Supabase integration for backend
+- SEO-ready and performance optimized
+- Easily extendable with new modules

 ## Getting Started

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev